wp-plugins/better-wp-security/readme.txt

 = Compatibility =

 * Works on multi-site (network) and single site installations
-* Works with Apache, LiteSpeed or NGINX
+* Works with Apache, LiteSpeed or NGINX (NGINX will require you to manually edit your virtual host configuration)
+* Some features can be problematic if you don't have enough RAM to support them.
+All my testing servers allocate 128MB to WordPress and usually don't have any other plugins installed.
+I have seen issues with file check and database backups failing on servers with 64MB or less of RAM, particularly if there are many other plugins being used.

 = Configuration =